bharleyMindera/TechnicalExercise/docs/exercise.md

 ### Business Context

-**Mindera Store** sells home and lifestyle products.
-The platform needs basic e-commerce functionality for customers to browse and purchase products.
+**Mindera Cinema** is a movie discovery app that helps users find and track movies they want to watch.
+The platform needs basic movie database functionality for users to browse, search, and manage their movie preferences.

 ### Stories

 Choose which stories to work on based on your interests and strengths.
 There's no requirement to complete all of them.

-**Story 1: Product Catalog** *(Recommended starting point)*
+**Story 1: Movie Catalog** *(Starting point)*
-- Build an API to serve product data
+- Build an API to serve movie data
-- Create a frontend to display products
+- Create a frontend to display movies
 - Add basic search and filtering

-**Story 2: Shopping Cart** *(If time allows)*
+**Story 2: Movie Management** *(If time allows)*
-- Add cart functionality to store selected items
+- Add functionality to rate movies and add to watchlist
-- Calculate totals including tax
+- Mark movies as watched/unwatched
-- Persist cart state
+- Organize movies by genres or ratings

-**Story 3: User Authentication** *(Advanced)*
+**Story 3: User Accounts** *(Advanced)*
 - Implement user registration and login
-- Protect certain routes
+- Personal watchlists for each user
-- Associate carts with users
+- Simple state management for auth

 ### Getting Started

-1. Review the existing product data in `packages/api/products.json`
+1. Review the existing movie data in `packages/api/movies.json`
 2. Start with [Story 1](./story1.md) to build the foundation
 3. Progress through stories as time allows
 4. Focus on demonstrating your development approach